neileverette/Prompt-library/ODD_Prompt.md

-Here you go, Neil — the full notebook + vocabulary in clean Markdown with **no emojis**.
+Here you go, Neil — the full Google Notebook LM + vocabulary in clean Markdown with **no emojis**.
 You can save this directly into GitHub as `README.md` or any Markdown file.

 ---